Fair Algorithms for Hierarchical Agglomerative Clustering: Results

-In this subsection, we compare the performance of our proposed algorithm FHAC with AFHAC with regards to the fairness metric MFC and balance defined in Section 3.
-AFHAC works with the following hierarchical clustering objectives: Cohen-Addad et al's \textit{value} objective \cite{NIPS2017_d8d31bd7} and Moseley et al's \textit{revenue} objective \cite{10.1145/3321386}.
-Experiments were run to calculate MFC and balance of the clusters formed by AFHAC optimizing revenue (denoted as AFHAC-R) as well as value objectives (denoted as AFHAC-V).
+In this subsection, we compare the performance of our proposed algorithm FHAC with AFHAC using the fairness metrics MFC and balance defined in Section \ref{section3}.
+AFHAC works with the following hierarchical clustering objectives: Cohen-Addad et al's \textit{value} objective \cite{cohen2019hierarchical} and Moseley et al's \textit{revenue} objective \cite{moseley2017approximation}.
+Experiments were run to calculate MFC and balance of the clusters formed by AFHAC optimizing revenue (AFHAC-R) and value (AFHAC-V).

 The AFHAC algorithm proposed by Ahmadian et al utilizes average-linkage HAC as part of their clustering process \cite{ahmadian2020fair}.
 Thus, for comparisons to be justifiable, we compare their algorithm with our proposed FHAC algorithm with average-linkage as the linkage criterion.
 Another important consideration is the difference in fairness enforcement.
 The AFHAC algorithms aim to ensure that all clusters (and their merged sub-clusters) should have each protected group's proportion upper-bounded by some value $\alpha$ provided at runtime.
 Extrapolating for the level with $k$ clusters, it is then evident that their algorithms cannot accommodate different \textit{ideal proportions} for each group as they attempt to use only the same $\alpha$ for each group.
 Mathematically, they aim to ensure that $\delta_g^{C_i} \leq \alpha$, $\forall g \in F, i\in [k]$.
 Therefore, to make comparisons fair, we set $\alpha = \max_{g \in F}\{\phi_g\}$ for our experiments using their algorithms.
-We can then compare their approach with ours.